These easy banana and peanut butter muffins are a perfect treat for those who adore the classic combination of peanut

 1 teaspoon Vanilla Extract

 One: Weigh out the dry ingredients into a bowl.

 Two: In a separate jug mix together the melted butter and peanut butter, yogurt, eggs, and vanilla extract.
 Stir through the mashed banana then mix the wet ingredients into the dry ingredients and stir to combine.
 Be careful not to over-mix the batter.

-Three: Add the peanut butter chips (or white chocolate chips if using instead).
+Three: Add the peanut butter chips (or white chocolate chips if using them instead).

 Four: Divide the muffin batter between 12 muffin cases and bake for 18 minutes.